epali1/ITC_proj1/README.md

 # ITC Data-Mining Project.

 ## About
-smartphone-scraper is part 1 of ITC data-mining project.
+Smartphone-scraper is part 1 of ITC data-mining project.

 This program scrape "GSMarena.com" website for smartphone data.
-Scarping is limited to:
+Scraping is limited to:
 * Apple and Samsung smartphone only.
 * from 2009 only.
 * only Bar (type) smartphones.

 Output results save into a json files.

-## requirements
+## Requirements

 python >= 3.9.5
 requests >=